Home » Movies » Double Indemnity (1944)

 Awards and Nominations

-• Academy Awards: Nominated for seven Oscars, including Best Picture, Best Director (Billy Wilder), Best Actress (Barbara Stanwyck), Best Screenplay (Billy Wilder and Raymond Chandler), Best Cinematography (Black-and-White), Best Sound Recording, and Best Music (Scoring of a Dramatic or Comedy Picture).
+• Academy Award Nominations (7 total): Best Picture, Best Director (Billy Wilder), Best Actress (Barbara Stanwyck), Best Screenplay, Best Cinematography, Best Sound Recording, Best Score.

 Behind the Scenes Insights